airslice/czml-writer-wiki/Quick-Start.md

 * Run the unit tests:
 	* In the Package or Project Explorer (Window - Show View), right-click the test project or file and select Run-As - [Junit](http://www.junit.org/) Test

-##Convert Files To CZML Using The Command Line Tool
+##Convert Files to CZML using the Command Line Tool
-* Building the included `CesiumLanguageConverter` project will generate a command line executable, `CesiumLanguageConverter.exe`, located at `DotNet/CesiumLanguageConverter/bin/Debug`.
+* Building the included `CesiumLanguageConverter` project generates a command line executable, `CesiumLanguageConverter.exe`, located at `DotNet/CesiumLanguageConverter/bin/Debug`.

 * Navigate to this directory and run `CesiumLanguageConverter -h` or see the [[CesiumLanguageConverter Help]] wiki for usage options.

-* Input file paths can be relative or absolute: e.g. `CesiumLanguageConverter --webGLGlobeJsonHeightScalar=4000000 helloWorld.json` or `CesiumLanguageConverter C:\Users\admin\Desktop\sample.kml`
+* Input file paths can be relative or absolute, e.g. `CesiumLanguageConverter --webGLGlobeJsonHeightScalar=4000000 helloWorld.json` or `CesiumLanguageConverter C:\Users\admin\Desktop\sample.kml`